marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "underscore character", "dollar sign", [binding, naming]}}

-Binding names can be any word.
+Binding names can be any sequence of one or more letters.
 Digits can be part of binding names—`catch22` is a valid name, for example—but the name must not start with a digit.
 A binding name may include dollar signs (`$`) or underscores (`_`) but no other punctuation or special characters.

 {{index [syntax, identifier], "implements (reserved word)", "interface (reserved word)", "package (reserved word)", "private (reserved word)", "protected (reserved word)", "public (reserved word)", "static (reserved word)", "void operator", "yield (reserved word)", "enum (reserved word)", "reserved word", [binding, naming]}}

-Words with a special meaning, such as `let`, are _((keyword))s_, and they may not be used as binding names.
+Words with a special meaning, such as `let`, are _((keyword))s_, and may not be used as binding names.
 There are also a number of words that are "reserved for use" in ((future)) versions of JavaScript, which also can't be used as binding names.
-The full list of keywords and reserved words is rather long.
+The full list of keywords and reserved words is rather long:

 ```{lang: "null"}
 break case catch class const continue debugger default